wm75/wm01-ox/git_and_github/begin_git_and_github.md

 ### Using git for local version-control

-Lets illustrate basic functionality of `git` with a toy example: a small piece of code for generating random biological sequences.
+Let's illustrate basic functionality of `git` with a toy example: a small piece of code for generating random biological sequences.
 Get an initial Python script from [here](./random_seq.py) and store this file in an otherwise empty folder on your local system.